latex3/latex2e/required/babel/README.md

 ### New

 ```
+3.21   - Fix - equation numbers raised an error.
+       - Two minor changes: if no language is requested load nil
+         instead of raising an error, and the message 'babel <x.x>...'
+         is not printed to the log any more.
 3.20   - ini files with the field digits.native define
          \<language>digits and \<language>counters. \arabic can be
          redefined to use native digits.